-MORPC maintains a dataset of parks and other open space areas.
+MORPC creates and maintains a standardized land use dataset based on the local community plans and zoning for its 12 county service area in central Ohio.
+This data would capture both existing parkland and also land that is planned or zoned to be used as a park in the future.
 The partnership wanted to include parks in the criteria list because these areas reflect local priorities for conservation.
 Conservation measures could be implemented in the future to improve water quality even in those parks which primarily serve recreational, rather than ecological, functions.